 Our results until week 51, 2021 showed continued high levels of SARS-CoV-2 in Sterkwater and Bloemspruit plants in Bloemfontein subdistrict, corresponding to high case levels.
+While a downward trend was however noted from week 52, 2021 and week 2, 2022 in Sterkwater and Bloemspruit, these levels may be increasing marginally (especially in Sterkwater), more results will be needed for confirmation.
 More recent results from North and North Eastern plants are required to interpret levels at these plants.
 Welvaart and Thaba'nchu plant levels are around 2 log copies/ml in weeks 49 and 47 respectively of 2021, indicating continued transmission in populations served by this district.
 Public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.